onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.3.1 =
+* New UI for creating automated actions.
+Currently supports "autoreply" based on keyword.

 = 1.3.0 =
 * Support for receiving SMS'es added, including setup-wizard and inbox.